Godrej & Boyce joins India Plastics Pact as founding member | Business

 - India

-Godrej Group flagship firm, Godrej & Boyce on Friday said it has joined as a founding member of the 'India Plastics Pact' -- a joint initiative by CII's Centre of Excellence for Sustainable Development (CII-CESD) and WWF India.
+Godrej Group flagship firm, Godrej & Boyce on Friday said it has joined as a founding member of the 'India Plastics Pact' a joint initiative by CII and WWF India.

 The pact has been established with the goal of envisioning a world where plastic is valued and does not pollute the environment, the company said in a statement.